 Feeding the Future: Solutions in our Soil

-To wrap up our Feeding the Future webinar series, we’re getting down to the foundation of our food system – the soil.
-It’s no secret that healthy soils are vital to healthy food, but we’re digging deeper to explore the climate and drought solutions living beneath our feet.
-Join us on Friday, June 4th as our panel of experts uncover the importance of soil health practices and the promising water and carbon benefits of stewarding our California soils.
+To wrap up our Feeding the Future webinar series, we got down to the foundation of our food system – the soil.
+We dug deep with our panel of experts to uncover the importance of soil health practices and the promising water and carbon benefits of stewarding our California soils.

 Feeding the Future: Can Dairies be Environmentally Sustainable?